 Periodontal (gum) disease is a bacterial infection of the gums, and treatment for this (potentially) progressive infection may be covered by your dental benefits plan.
 Early in the infection, periodontal disease is called gingivitis; later on, as the infection gets worse, it is called periodontitis.Depending on your specific plan, your insurance may cover part of the cost of an extra cleaning to prevent gingivitis from progressing to periodontitis or part of other procedures you need, but in some cases you may be stuck covering the cost.
 If your benefits come through your work, call up the benefits office.
 Otherwise, call the number on your dental benefits membership card to figure out what will be covered.
 And then, go brush your teeth for two minutes and floss afterwards -- it’s an easy (and cost efficient!) way to prevent gum disease.
 But do floss daily and get your gingivitis and periodontal disease treated because these predispose you to heart attacks, strokes, impotence, memory loss, type 2 diabetes, and even miscarriage.
 Periodontal disease is that serious.

-- Q How should I choose a PPO dental plan?
+- Q What is not covered by a dental plan?

 - Q What are the different types of dental plans?